Open-EO/openeo-geotrellis-kubernetes/kubernetes/charts/sparkapplication/README.md

 # Helm Chart for Spark applications using the Spark Operator

-This is the Helm chart to create Spark applications to work with the [Kubernetes Operator for Apache Spark](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator).
+This is the Helm chart to create the openEO webapp driver Sparkpplication, using the CRD provided by the [Kubernetes Operator for Apache Spark](https://github.com/kubeflow/spark-operator).

 ### Prerequisites

 As the Spark Operator requires Kubernetes 1.13 or above, this chart needs the same.
 It also requires an instance of the Spark Operator in your cluster.
-You can deploy one with the provided [Helm Chart](https://github.com/helm/charts/tree/master/incubator/sparkoperator)
+You can deploy one with the provided [Helm Chart](https://github.com/kubeflow/spark-operator/tree/master/charts/spark-operator-chart)

 ### Installing the Chart